filodej/xonomy-builder/docs/index.md

 - The `root` element cannot be deleted
 - The `root/@version` attribute cannot be deleted
-- There can be any number of `group` sub-elements
-- The `group/@b` attribute is inserted automatically
-- Each `group` element can contain at most one `first` sub-element
+- There can at most one `first` sub-element
-- Each `group` element can contain at most two `second` sub-elements
+- There can at most two `second` sub-elements
+- The `first/@b` attribute is mandatory and so is inserted automatically
-- Elements `second` are always after `first` element (even if they are inserted first)
+- Elements `second` are always after `first` element (even if they are inserted sooner)